 - After confronting Li inside Jennie's apartment, Ah Jong "leaves" to use the bathroom.

 - Ho Yay: So very much with Ah Jong and just about every male member of the cast.
 But with Li in particular, who gets absolutely rhapsodic when describing Ah Jong to the other policemen.
 And then when they're sitting together by the riverside, Li says "Sometimes I really want to do something, but can't."

 Li: He looks determined without being ruthless.
 There's something heroic about him.
 He doesn't look like a killer.
 He comes across so calm... acts like he has a dream... eyes full of passion.

 - Memetic Mutation: "Why don't you just shoot me dead?"
 Very common among Chinese-speaking country.
 Some netizens posted Chow's face with such subtitle when they are frustrated and going to give up.

-- Moral Event Horizon: If you don't hate Wong Hoi already when he betrays Ah Jong, or when he savagely beats Fung Sei, you surely will when he takes Jenny hostage after killing the priest trying to bring her out of the church.
+- Moral Event Horizon: If you don't hate Wong Hoi already when he betrays Ah Jong, or when he savagely beats Fung Sei, you surely will when he takes Jennie hostage after killing the priest trying to bring her out of the church.

 - Narm Charm: The Mexican Standoff at Jennie's apartment manages to be hilariously awkward yet nail bitingly tense.